 At Builder, we are performance-obsessed.
 We have to be.
-In ecommerce, lost seconds equal lost sales.
+In e-commerce, lost seconds equal lost sales.
 So, how do we generate code to meet our rigorous performance standards?
-Read below to find out.
+Read more to find out.

 Images are often the biggest contributor to total bytes downloaded on a page.
 This can cause slow experiences for visitors to your website, especially those on mobile devices.
 Luckily, there is a lot that can be done to optimize images and, interestingly, Builder's visual no-code platform can optimize images even more than many code frameworks themselves.

 One excellent technique for optimizing images is to use next-gen formats like webp to serve the image.
 Unfortunately, the webp format is not supported by all web browsers, meaning that we can't just reformat all images to be webp and call it a day.
 However, the good news is that by using the HTML

 picture tag we can serve the correct optimized format for every web browser, falling back to other formats for those that don't support webp.

 srcset is imperative.
 It is used to tell the browser what size image it should download (e.g. small sized for a mobile device).
 In combination with a dynamic image delivery API, you can ensure that you never load an image larger than needed.
 Using

 srcset also ensures that the best image is chosen based on device size and pixel density, not just device size.

 This is a big one most developers and code frameworks miss.
 Unless you specify the

 sizes attribute on an image tag, the browser will assume your image is the entire width of the page.
 Yikes!
 That is often not the case, and can lead to fetching of excessively large images.

 sizes attribute for every image on your site can be a tedious and time consuming process.
 Luckily, Builder analyzes your image as it relates to the layout of your page and determines the exact sizing of your image for all device sizes, automatically generating the optimal